How to Avoid Foreclosure

 What Happens In Foreclosure?

-Foreclosure Proceedings - In terms of a homeowner defaulting on a mortgage, the bank begins foreclosure proceedings when the owner has missed payments; approximately 3 months depending on your lender’s guidelines.
+Mortgage Foreclosure Proceedings - When a homeowner defaults on a mortgage, the bank begins foreclosure proceedings when the owner has missed payments; approximately 3 months depending on your lender’s guidelines.
 Prior to any foreclosure, the homeowner has several opportunities to stop the sale by paying the amount owed before the home goes to public auction.
 Be aware, after the property goes to auction, the homeowner loses all ability to retrieve the home.
-If the home does not sell at the auction, it goes back to the bank as an "REO" which stands for real estate owned.
+If the home does not sell at the auction, it goes back to the bank as an "REO" which stands for Real Estate Owned.
 The home then becomes an asset holding of the bank.
 REOs are managed by asset managers who are employed or contracted by the bank.
 At some point during the process, you may be forced to move out.
 Foreclosure proceedings are quite serious, and you need an expert to help you navigate options.

 When it comes to foreclosures, TIME IS OF THE ESSENCE, and you need to act immediately.
 If you have received a notice of default, pre-foreclosure information or notifications regarding dates of an auction, you need to act immediately.
 Our experts are here to help relieve the burdens that come with foreclosures.